Composer / Educator Donald Harris

 BD: You’ve been teaching for about how long?

 the students today different from the students twenty years ago?

-to think a moment] I haven’t found private students that I’ve had
+to think a moment] I haven’t found private students that I’ve had that

-from Europe, students were more rebellious.
+were more rebellious.
 That was in the late ’60s,

 and things were more confrontational.
 Today, generally speaking,